RxLaboratory/Ramses/src-docs/docs/components/addons/maya-extend.md

 ```

-The file `plug-ins/your_new_module/myImportCallbacks.py` creates the callbacks used to import items.
+The file `plug-ins/your_new_module/myImportCallbacks.py` creates the handlers used to import items.

 ```py
 # myImportCallbacks.py